Dallas Trinity FC: Inaugural season

 Chris Petrucelli was named the initial general manager and the team confirmed to start play when the league began on August 17, 2024.
 Scotland's long tenured U-17 coach, Pauline MacDonald, was publicly named the club's first coach in June 2024.
 Amber Brooks became Dallas's first signing on May 31, 2024.

 Adding to the excitement, Dallas Trinity brought in several players who are either from the DFW Metroplex or played college soccer in the Metroplex including: Hailey Davidson, Haley Berg, Allie Thornton, Gracie Brian, Cyera Hintzen, Enzi Broussard, Chioma Ubogagu, Madison White, Samantha Meza, Jenna Winebrenner and Sam Estrada.

 Dallas played their inaugural match on August 18, 2024, against Tampa Bay Sun FC.
 With head coach MacDonald unavailable due to work visa complications, GM Petrucelli stepped in as interim head coach for the game.
 Dallas dominated much of the match, with Hannah Davison scoring Dallas's opening goal in first-half stoppage time, marking the first goal in club history.
 However, Tampa Bay equalized in the second half, and despite several attempts from Dallas, the game ended in a draw.

+On June 30, 2026, it was announced that USL Championship expansion club Atlético Dallas had bought the Trinity.
+The two teams will begin to share the Cotton Bowl once Atlético begins play in the 2027 USL Championship season.